 Qui suis-je?
 Who am I?
 Wer bin Ich?

-I am particularly interested in the love-hate relationship between plant conservation and horticulture, and more specifically how cultivation can help better understand, preserve and raise awareness on the importance of plant diversity.
+I am particularly interested in the love-hate relationship between plant conservation and horticulture, and more specifically how growing plants can help us better understand, preserve and raise awareness on need to conserve plants.

-I have worked in the Rubiaceae (think coffee) team at Meise Botanic Garden (Belgium), in the UK NGO Plant Heritage developing a network of living libraries preserving the diversity of cultivated plants (old, traditional varieties of ornamental or food plants are sadly as threatened as wild plants).
+I have worked in the Rubiaceae (think coffee) team at Meise Botanic Garden (Belgium), and in the UK NGO Plant Heritage developing a network of living libraries in order to preserve the dwindling diversity of cultivated plants (old, traditional varieties of ornamental or food plants are sadly as threatened as wild plants).
 I have also volunteered in many conservation projects, from bat surveys to insect recording, botanical monitoring to invasive species control.

-I live and work in the UK and France, and enjoy gardening, travelling to see plants in the wild (cover image: Mount Fansipan in Northern Vietnam), collecting antique science books and 1970s records.
+In my spare time, I enjoy gardening, travelling to see plants both in gardens and in the wild (cover image: Mount Fansipan in Northern Vietnam), collecting antique science books and 1970s records.

 Sophie Leguil BSc MSc FLS